8ta4/say/DONTREADME.md

 `say` can boost your creativity and productivity by allowing you to record inspirations as they come.
 Whether it's a business idea, narrative, or comedic line, just say it.

+### Accuracy

+`say` is designed with the anticipation that another AI model will utilize its transcriptions.

+Interaction with the LLM takes the front seat here, even over traditional readability.
+It's all about preserving the essence and intent of your words.

+Not all words are created equal.
+Getting named entities right is crucial.

+And don't forget those trendy new terms - `say` knows they're crucial to nail down.

 ### Latency

 `say` allows you to transcribe your speech into text quickly.
 You can use the transcription right away for your purposes, such as writing, editing, or sharing.